 At Halsnead we want our children to become enthusiastic and engaged readers, and to develop a life-long love of books.
-We introduce the children to a range of good quality fiction, non-fiction and poetry books through our whole-class, core-text approach to teaching reading.

 In the early stages of reading, we teach children to decode words using phonic skills as their main approach, alongside which we teach sight vocabulary.
 Once grasped, the focus for developing reading is understanding and comprehension.

 Children will bring home books to read with an adult each week.
 This will include, when appropriate, a book at their phonics level and a free choice book.